inventree/InvenTree/docs/docs/faq.md

 Ensure that the user running the InvenTree server has permission to create the required directories.
 For example, if running the server as the `inventree` user, ensure that the `inventree` user has permission to create the required directories.

-If you are using Docker to run the InvenTree server, ensure that the user that runs the docker deamon has permission to create the required directories in the volume.
+If you are using Docker to run the InvenTree server, ensure that the user that runs the docker daemon has permission to create the required directories in the volume.

 ### Failed to mount local volume